-Managing social media messages and comments can be an absolute nightmare when you don’t have the right tool.
+Managing social media messages and comments can be an absolute nightmare when you don’t have a social inbox.

-First off, there’s notifications coming from all different platforms forcing you to log into each account to reply.
-Trying to switch accounts on your mobile to answer complaints.
-The internal emails you need to send to notify other account managers.
+First off, notifications are coming from myriad different platforms that force you to log into each separate account to reply.
+You’re wasting time and getting frustrated with switching accounts on your mobile to answer complaints.
+Then, you need to send internal emails to notify other account managers.
 Then there’s the ad notifications that don’t come through at all—and get discovered a week later.

-If you’re just managing one page, you’re probably on top of it.
-But if you’re a brand with multiple pages, or a social media marketing agency with multiple clients, it’s a huge headache.
+If you’re just managing one page, you’re probably on top of your social media messages and comments.
+But if you’re an agency working with clients that have multiple pages or a social media marketing agency with multiple clients, controlling social media chaos is a huge headache.

 Here’s how to get the absolute most out of your social media inbox.